 In 2015 he accepted a call to serve a dual parish, St. Paul’s in Valley City and Christ the King in Jamestown, North Dakota where he served until accepting the call to serve Beautiful Savior Lutheran Church in May of 2019.

 Pastor Fischer met his wife Mary while attending NSC in Aberdeen.
-This June they will celebrate 50 years of marriage.
 They have three children.
 The oldest lives in Wisconsin, the middle child lives in Nebraska, and the youngest child lives in Colorado.
 They have five grandchildren.